Skip to content

 final AtomicReference<Connection> connectionRef = new AtomicReference<>();

-final SimpleExample dba = new SimpleExampleJdbc(connectionRef::get);
+final SimpleExample service = new SimpleExampleJdbc(connectionRef::get);

 try (Connection con = dataSource().getConnection()) {